AhmedAlaaEzzt/reactnd-contacts-server2/README.md

+#To start this project just run the following command
+node server.js

 # Server for Contacts Project

 This is a backend server for the Contacts app in-class project.
 This project is part of [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).